-As a sales trainer, I found it strange that traditional sales training gives Conversation A all the attention, when it’s actually Conversation B that determines success.
-This is why I’m made it my personal mission to demystify the customer’s internal buying-conversation.
-It’s where the rubber meets the road.
+“Conversation B” is more important.
+Salespeople can still get a sale even if “conversation A” didn’t go well.
+All they needs is a good “conversation B”.
+As a sales trainer, I found it strange that traditional sales training exclusively focuses on the salesperson’s selling performance which is “conversation A”.
+It’s actually “conversation B”, the customer’s buying performance that determines success.
+This is why I’m made it my personal mission to focus on the customer’s silent internal buying-conversation.
+It’s where the rubber meets the road for successful selling.